 Give Social Proof In The Form Of Customer Reviews And Testimonials

-55% of customers agreed to the fact that reviews are important criteria for deciding whether or not to use a website, according to a survey in 2014.
+55% of customers agree that reviews are important criteria for deciding whether or not to use a website.
 A report from the Bright Local Consumer Survey suggested that 85% of the consumers read at least 10 reviews before trusting the website.

 Also Read: How To Handle Amazon Reviews Like A Rockstar

-It is important to have reviews of both quantity and quality on your website to make it look authentic and for grabbing a large audience.
+It is important to have good reviews on your website to make it authentic and for grabbing a large audience.
 Fake reviews are also a problem that you have to deal with.
-It is hence very important to promote only the ones that look genuine and not the ones which may seem to be explicitly promoting or demoting the website.
+Promote only the ones that look genuine and not the ones which may seem to be explicitly promoting or demoting the website.

 Use Of Trusted Payment Gateways

-Money is the most critical of all the criteria which defines trust building between websites and consumers.
-Most of the buyers refrain from indulging in online shopping because they are afraid to invest their money into businesses that tie up with not-so-trusted payment gateways.
+Money is the most critical of all the criteria which define trust-building between websites and consumers.
+Most buyers refrain from shopping online because they are afraid to lose money.
 However, you can easily get this problem sorted by identifying and tagging your website with recognized gateways.
-Not only will this enhance your footfall, it will also make your customers regular.
+Not only will this enhance your footfall, but it will also make your customers regularly.
 For example, Visa, MasterCard, PayPal, etc.

-Trust is a precious thing in business; a slight misconduct or incredulity, and it is gone.
+Trust is a precious thing in business; slight misconduct or incredulity, and it is gone.
 Businesses need to earn and maintain the trust of their users every day, irrespective of how well the business is doing.
-I hope the enlisted points will help improve the way in which you deal with your customers and in turn help in building trust.

 Let us know in the comments how you work towards building trust on your site.